gradle/gradle/design-docs/play-support.md

 There are 3 main use cases:

 - A developer builds a Play application.
-- A developer runs a Play application.
+- A developer runs a Play application during development.
 - A deployer runs a Play application.
-That is, a Play application is run in a production environment.
+That is, a Play application is packaged up as a distribution which can be run in a production environment.

+# Implementation plan - Milestone 1

 ## Out of scope

-The following features are currently out of scope for this spec, but certainly make sense for later work:
+The following features are currently out of scope for this milestone, but certainly make sense for later work:

 - Building a Play application for multiple Scala versions.
 For now, the build for a given Play application will target a single Scala version.
   It will be possible to declare which version of Scala to build for.